 For this task, we aim to resolve referential mentions in user utterances to their canonical object IDs as defined for each scene.
 These mentions can be resolved through (1) the dialog context (\eg A: \textit{`\underline{This shirt} comes in XL and is \$29.'} $\rightarrow$ U: \textit{`Please add \underline{it} to cart.'}, or (2) the multimodal context (\eg U: \textit{`How much is that \underline{red shirt}?}'), or (3) both (\eg U: \textit{`How much is \underline{the one} next to \underline{the one you mentioned}?'}).

 \sm{ The input for this task includes the ground-truth bounding boxes defining each object ID, to avoid the performance bottleneck by the object detection algorithms.
-The main evaluation metric includes its F1, precision and recall performance.
-Note that we exclude from evaluation the object mentions that are immediately followed by a disambiguation request (\eg \textit{`How much is \underline{the one over there}?' $\leftrightarrow$ \textit{`Which one do you mean?'}}, as they do not provide sufficient descriptions for resolving those coreferences. }
+The main evaluation metric includes F1, precision and recall performance.
+Note that we exclude from evaluation the object mentions that are immediately followed by a disambiguation request (\eg, \textit{`How much is \underline{the one over there}?' $\leftrightarrow$ \textit{`Which one do you mean?'}}, as they provide insufficient descriptions for resolving those coreferences.}